gft-mobile-pl/mvi/README.md

 ℹ `ViewState`, `ViewEvent`, `NavigationEffect`, `ViewEffect` are just marker interfaces.
 Theoretically we would be just fine without them but:
 - they open possibility to create extensions methods which are scoped to the particular MVI contract parts,
-- they prevent various common mistakes like when the generic parameters are specified in a wrong order while defining view model.
+- they prevent various common mistakes like when the generic parameters are specified in a wrong order while defining view-model.

-### Define view model
+### Define view-model

 #### Using `BaseMviViewModel`